masm11/tailf/README_en.md

 # Installation

-I don't put on Google Play, so you need to build and install the app on Android Studio.
+I don't put the app on Google Play, so you need to build and install the app on Android Studio.

 The app uses the following permission.